‘Counting On’ News: Austin Forsyth Asked Permission To Propose To Joy-Anna

 Do you think that Joy-Anna Duggar and Austin Forsyth are engaged now?
 Do you think that they are a great couple?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of Counting On when they return this summer.
 There isn’t an exact date just yet, but fans are happy to know it is coming back again.

-[Image Via Duggar Family Official/Facebook]
+[Featured Image by Duggar Family Official/Facebook]